rastorc3v/get-package-information/README.md

 ## Description

-This module provides functions to get information about other not installed module.
+This module provides functions to get information about other not installed modules in JSON format.
 It executes npm info command to get specific data from package.json.

 ## Available information to get: